ttsukagoshi/ttsukagoshi.github.io/docs/_pages/add-ons/add-ons_group-merge.md

 {: .notice--info}

 ### 1. Install the Add-on
-**Almost Ready!** This add-on is currently being reviewed by the Google team.
-The below text link to a mock URL for the relevant Google Workspace Marketplace will be replaced by a valid one after due verification.
-{: .notice--warning}
-Install this add-on from [the Google Workspace Marketplace](#).
+Install this add-on from [the Google Workspace Marketplace](https://workspace.google.com/marketplace/app/group_merge_mail_merge_for_gmail/586770229603).
 You have only to do this once per user; updates to the add-on will be automatically distributed via the Marketplace.

 ### 2. Create your List of Recipients
 If you already have a spreadsheet listing the recipients of your email, you can continue working on it.
 If you don't, create a Google Sheets spreadsheet.